 About the College

-Three months later, the site of the College was determined when the county acquired 200 acres of the former 2,000 acre Tyler Estate in Newtown Township from Temple University.
+Three months later, the site of the college was determined when the county acquired 200 acres of the former 2,000 acre Tyler Estate in Newtown Township from Temple University.
 The estate had been bequeathed to Temple in 1963 by Mrs. Stella Elkins Tyler, a sculptress and patron of the arts who had been a university trustee for 20 years.

-A facility for Fine Woodworking was added to the Hicks Art Center in 1980.
-In 1994, the Music and Multimedia Center was constructed for the College’s music and communication students.
-The 3D Arts building opened in 2002, providing extensive modern facilities for sculpture, ceramics and glassblowing programs, which had been housed in the Barn on the East end of campus.
+The 1972 expansion included construction of Penn Hall, a new Library, including an audio-visual center, an auditorium and two television studios; conversion of the original Library into Pemberton Hall; and conversion of a carriage-style garage into the Hicks Art Center.
+A fine woodworking studio was added to the Hicks Art Center in 1980.
+In 1994, the Music and Multimedia Center was constructed for the college's music and communication students.
+The 3D Arts building opened in 2002, providing extensive modern facilities for sculpture, ceramics and glassblowing programs, which had been housed in the Art Barn on the east end of campus.

 The Early Learning Center, a childcare center for children of students and staff, opened in 1973 and moved to its own building behind Founders Hall in 1987.
 The Gateway Center, which houses science labs, a teleconference center, and computer classrooms, was constructed in 1999, expanding the Library.
 A new home for the Fitness Center, adjacent to the gym, was added in 2002.
 The Allied Health building, adjacent to the Music and Multimedia Center, opened in 2006 to house the College's Practical Nursing, Radiography, and other Allied Health programs.